Bearings

 To prevent the outer ring from rotating in the housing, the bearings are provided with a locking pin as a security.
 The setting angle and therefore also the self-adjustability is not affected.

-Assembly of cast iron bearing blocks
+How are cast iron bearing blocks assembled?

 Normally the bearing blocks are delivered completely assembled.
 The built-in bearing is already present in the housing.
 Nevertheless, it is good to have knowledge of how cast iron bearing blocks are mounted.
 Installation is as follows: